-The Basics: A search on The Goog did not produce a website for R.J.
+The Basics: Riches rests on the corner of 35W and County 10 – NOT to be confused with Highway 10, a lesson I learned the hard way.
+A search on The Google did not produce a website for R.J.
 Riches.
 You can certainly find a lot of images of bodybuilder Rob Riches, but no website for R.J.
 Riches.

-Riches rests on the corner of 35W and County 10 - NOT to be confused with Highway 10, a lesson I learned the hard way.
 Eliot was actually “in it” at the restaurant, so I’m letting him tell you about the feel inside:

 Frank had foretold epic prophecy about Riches’ pancakes.
 “The size of your plate,” he said, and a glance at the table next to us confirmed.
 The menus might as well have been 3 blank pages and a section titled Pancakes.
 The only option we had to consider was if we wanted the Pancake Feast – a cake, choice of meat, and eggs – or the Riches Challenge, all the above plus a choice of potato.
-I figured I didn’t need any extraneous carbs getting in the way of my cake, so I ordered the blueberry pancake, bacon (what else?!) and eggs, over-easy to break the yolks into my pancake.
+I figured I didn’t need any extraneous carbs getting in the way of my cake, so I ordered the blueberry pancake with bacon and eggs, over-easy to break the yolks into my pancake.

 Somewhere between my third and fourth cup of coffee, the plates arrived.
 The ham and eggs looked like everyone else’s ham and eggs, but the pancakes …

 At this point, we were able to start forming words again, and started discussing what would become this piece.
 It was interesting to hear that, while I was chewing in reverent silence, brainstorming just the words I’d say about these enormous cakes, Frank admitted he did the same thing.
 In fact, he said it was nice to just to eat rather than worry about keep up conversation.